logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/create.md

     The recommended approach is to unionise the dataframes and insert them with a single `fg.insert()` instead.
     For clients that write with the Stream API, it is enough to defer starting the backfill job until after multiple inserts, [as described above](#streaming-write-api).

+##### The choice of topic for data ingestion

+When creating a feature group that uses streaming write APIs for data ingestion it is possible to define the Kafka topics that should be utilized.
+The default approach of using a project-wide topic functions great for use cases involving little to no overlap when producing data.
+However, concurrently inserting into multiple feature groups could cause read amplification for the Hudi delta streamer job.
+Therefore, it is advised to utilize separate topics when ingestions overlap or there is a large frequently running insertion into a specific feature group.

 ### Register the metadata and save the feature data